-Integration of basic pharmacy related concepts to the delivery of pharmaceutical care in ambulatory care settings.
-Clinical practice: Forty hours per week for a total of five weeks.
+Integration of the basic pharmacy related concepts to the delivery of pharmaceutical care in ambulatory care settings.
+Clinical practice: 40 hours per week for a total of five to six weeks.

 PHA-512.
-COMMUNITY ADVANCED PHARMACY PRACTICE EXPERIENCE
+COMMUNITY ADVANCED PHARMACY PRACTICE EXPERIENCE Credits: 5-6

-Integration of basic pharmacy related concepts to the delivery of pharmaceutical care in community practice settings.
-Clinical practice: Forty hours per week for a total of five weeks.
+Integration of the basic pharmacy related concepts to the delivery of pharmaceutical care in community practice settings.
+Clinical practice: 40 hours per week for a total of five to six weeks.